carneades/carneades-3/doc/manual/administration.md

 2. Unzip the `carneades-webapp.x.x.x.zip` [Zip](http://en.wikipedia.org/wiki/Zip_%28file_format%29) archive file using some Zip tool.
 This will create a directory (folder) with the following hierarchical structure

 	- carneades
+        * carneades-webapp.jar
+        * config
+          ** carneades.clj
 		* doc
-		* bin
+          ** manual.pdf
 		* projects
-		* config
-		* schemes
+        * README.txt

 You can move this directory to some other location on your file system, at any time.

 This creates a standard installation, with the default configuration.

+## Using the Web Application Locally

 To start the Carneades web application server double click on the `carneades-webapp.jar` file in your file system browser, for example the "Finder" on Mac OS X or the "Windows Explorer" on Windows PCs.

-## Using the Web Application Locally

 To start the server to from a command line, for local use, type

 ~~~
-$ java -jar bin/carneades-webapp.jar
+$ java -jar carneades-webapp.jar
 ~~~

 Either way, after the server starts it will open up the "home page" of the Carneades web application in your default web browser.